perimosocordiae/viztricks/README.md

     python setup.py install

-matplotlib and numpy are required dependencies, but some of the functions rely on scipy and/or scikit-learn as well.
+This package depends on numpy, scipy, and matplotlib.
+The `pca_ellipse` function relies on scikit-learn as well, but this is an optional dependency.
 To create animated GIFs with `FigureSaver`, imagemagick must be installed with the `convert` program on the path.